TWO CURRENT EXHIBITIONS IN DENMARK

 My studio is located in Humlebæk, Denmark and I recive individual visitors by appointment.
 It’s close to the Louisiana Museum of Modern Art, one of Europes great modern art institutions, beautifully situated on the coast 35 km north of Copenhagen and always worth a visit.

 Paintings are available at the studio and from exhibitions.
 Prepaid international consignments are also welcome.
-I’m represented at Galleri Nybro (est. 1989) right by the canals and the National Museum of Denmark in downtown Copenhagen with several shows a year, next solo show will be from Tuesday 21 July 2020 through Sunday 2 August 2020.
+With several shows a year I’m represented at Galleri Nybro (est. 1989) in Copenhagen’s cultural centre right by the canals, Christiansborg Palace and the National Museum of Denmark.
 I’m also a member of “Kunstrunden Nordsjælland” (Art Circle North Zealand) with yearly exhibitions and artists studio visits in North Zealand, just north of Copenhagen.

 I primarily paint in two formats: 30 x 32 x 3 cm and 145 x 115 x 3 cm, like those presented here, however my paintings come in all shapes and sizes.